Photography Tips for Beginners

 15. Get prime lenses rather than zoom lenses

 Prime lenses (35mm, 50mm, 85mm etc.) are more simply constructed because they have no moving parts, i.e. they have fixed optical glass lenses inside.
 Zoom lenses, on the other hand (16-35mm, 24-70, 70-200mm etc.), have moving lenses that are shifted inwards and outwards through the focal range.
 While they are still of good quality, prime lenses tend always to be sharper.

-You can either pay a little bit more for the same brand of the lens as your camera or go for third party brands, like Tamron or Sigma, which offer a cheaper alternative without much quality loss.
+You can either pay a little bit more for the same brand of lens as your camera or go for third-party brands, like Tamron or Sigma, which offer a cheaper alternative without much quality loss.
 It depends on your budget.